Initially the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 The young will leave the nest in about 11 to 17 days after hatching.

-House Finches can raise as many as 3 brood each season.
+House Finches can raise 3 broods each season.
+The most common is 2 broods per year.

 They may reuse the nest or use another Finches nest or build a new one using materials from the old nest.

-During incubation and for about five days after the young have hatched, the male will feed the female on the nest.
+During incubation and for about five days after the young have hatched, the male will feed the female in the nest.

 He does this by regurgitating the seed into the female's beak.
 The female regurgitates the food to the nestlings.